mangalam-research/btw/tech_notes.rst

 * /etc/btw/env

-This environment value can is then used by _env.find_config(name) to find configuration files:
+This environment value is then used by _env.find_config(name) to find configuration files:

 * ~/.config/btw/<name>.<env>.py